me-matt/mattwaldron.me/content/pages/resume/about-me.md

 order: 1
 ---

 Hi, I'm Matt.
-I enjoy thinking about problems, especially really big, important ones.
-I also enjoy understanding how things work at a very technical level.
-This lets me look at situations through many lenses.

-Professionally, I like challenging problems and finding optimal ways to break them down and solve them.
+I enjoy working through problems and finding the best solutions that seem to fall out of a problem space.

+I spend free time with family and friends, and learning, lots of learning.
+Digesting new ideas and patterns of thinking and applying those to other domains is my biggest hobby.

+Being an external thinker, I often talk through ideas with friends to evolve my understanding of the world.

-During my downtime, I am always learning new topics, spending most of my time digesting ideas and folding them back into my own understanding.
-I'm an advocate of life-long learning and champion practices for positive mental well-being.
+A continuous advocate of life-long learning and mental well-being.

-The rest of my free time is spent with my friends and family, and enjoying whatever outdoor activities work best for the time, from mountain biking to surfing to snowboarding.
+I'm also keen on board sports.

-- Continuous learning
+- Continuous learner
+- Inclusive
-- Openness
+- Respectful
-- Equality
+- Transparent
-- Inclusivity
+- Responsible
-- Respect
+- Collaborative
-- Transparency
+- Strategic
-- Ownership
+- Analytical